 To address this growing crisis, the global nonprofit organization, MATTER, created the MATTERbox Volunteer Kit.
 This unique kit, designed as a virtual opportunity, comes with everything needed to pack 50 healthy snack packs that can be given to local organizations for distribution into the community.

 Schools, community centers, children’s programs, youth camps, first responders, hospitals, homeless shelters, and other community organizations use MATTERbox snack packs as an easy and convenient service to provide healthy food for those in need.

 What makes the MATTER snack packs unique, and brings a personal connection to the packing activity, is the YOU MATTER note of encouragement included in each snack pack.
 Handwritten by the volunteer who assembles the snack pack to the person who will receive it, the YOU MATTER note provides a simple way for the recipient to know they matter.
 To know that someone is thinking of them during this time of uncertainty.

-Whether you’re an individual, a family, a small group, school group, or a company looking for the perfect remote volunteering opportunity, the MATTERbox Volunteer Kit provides a fun and easy experience that will make a meaningful impact in the lives of children and families in your community.
+Whether you’re an individual, a family, a small group, school group, or a company looking for the perfect opportunity for online volunteers, the MATTERbox Volunteer Kit provides a fun and easy experience that will make a meaningful impact in the lives of children and families in your community.
 The kits can be sent directly to your home with simple instructions for assembly.
 Let us make a volunteer match between you and your community!

-For a volunteer experience that young and old can participate in with countless opportunities for impact in the community, there is no better virtual volunteering opportunity.
+For a volunteer experience that young and old can participate in with countless opportunities for impact in the community, there is no better online volunteer or virtual volunteering opportunity.
 Learn how to get your MATTERbox Volunteer Kit!